branflake2267/docs/packages/docs-generator/README.md

 ## Development

 ### NPM Login
-This login is used to fetch the dependencies, such as Sencha CMD.
+This login is used to fetch the dependencies from the [internal repository](https://sencha.myget.org/feed/internal/package/npm/@sencha/docs-generator), such as Sencha CMD.

 * Run `npm login --registry=https://sencha.myget.org/F/internal/npm/ --scope=@sencha`